Bicycle Accidents in Boulder, CO

 • Disfigurement

 According to the Boulder Cycling Club, 75% of all deaths and permanent disabilities incurred during bicycle accidents result from brain injury.
 Helmet use is not required for bicycling in Colorado, but failure to wear one can impact your ability to collect fair compensation when injured in a bicycle accident.
-Regardless of helmet use, if you were injured by a motorist’s actions, Boulder pedestrian accident attorney Chris Jeffress is prepared to take your case as far as necessary to help you secure every penny you are due.
+Regardless of helmet use, if a motorist’s actions injured you, Boulder pedestrian accident attorney Chris Jeffress is prepared to take your case as far as necessary to help you secure every penny you are due.

 Bicycle Accidents Attorney Boulder CO